Hide HTML elements based on HTMX request status

 HTMX lets us create an HTTP request pretty easily using hx-get or hx-post, etc.

-Each time the state changes, HTMX adds a class to the element:
+At each stage, HTMX adds a class to the elements involved:

 You can target those classes with CSS to add transitions or whatever to the elements based on the state of the request.